yashwanthvemula08-ghub/future-interns-task-3-ai-seo-content-cluster/prompts.md

-# AI Content Marketing using UGC Ads
+# AI SEO Blog & Content Cluster Generator for Business Websites

 ## Master Prompt

-You are an expert UGC (User-Generated Content) marketing strategist and advertising copywriter.
+You are an expert SEO content strategist and professional blog writer.

-Generate authentic, high-converting UGC advertisements for a local business.
+Generate SEO-optimized content for a fictional local business.

 Business Name:
 [Business Name]